JaneliaSciComp/BigStitcher-Spark/README.md

 <code>./match-interestpoints -x ~/SparkTest/IP/dataset.xml -l beads -m FAST_ROTATION --clearCorrespondences</code>

+`-l` defines the label of the detected interest points that will be used

 For timeseries alignment, grouping all views of a timepoint together:

 <code>./match-interestpoints -x ~/SparkTest/IP/dataset.xml -l beads -m FAST_ROTATION --clearCorrespondences -rtp ALL_TO_ALL --splitTimepoints</code>

+***Note:*** `--dryRun` allows the user to test the functionality without writing any data.
+The Spark implementation parallelizes over pairs of images.

 ### Solver<a name="#solver">
 When using pairwise stitching: